 5. Include necessities.

 Service members may have the ability to get toiletries and other necessities, but it might not be their favorite brands.
 Head over to a drug store and load up on shampoo, body wash, hand sanitizer, deodorant, sunscreen, toothpaste, lip balm, foot powder, throat lozenges, baby wipes and batteries.
 While you’re there, put some Ziploc bags in your shopping cart to house any items that could leak.

 6. Provide entertainment.

 Service members can always use entertainment when they have a chance to enjoy some down time.
 Include books, magazines and crosswords puzzles.
-Go to your local exchange and use their price matching policy for new ear buds, DVDs and iTunes gift cards.
-And check out Jo-Ann Fabrics, Michaels and A.C.
-Moore for pens, notepads, stationary and envelopes, the perfect hint for them to write letters back to you.
+Go to your local Exchange and use their price matching policy for new ear buds, DVDs and other gadgets.
+And check out Jo-Ann Fabrics and Michaels for pens, notepads, stationary and envelopes, the perfect hint for them to write letters back to you.

 7. Personalize the package.

 Homemade artwork from the kids is always a big care package hit.
 Not only is it a morale boost for your service member, but it also helps the kids stay connected with the parent they’re missing.
 Don’t forget to decorate the inside of the box!